 However, things got really difficult around 3000 meters in elevation.

 It was midnight and Andy was complaining of a headache, nausea, and dizziness, all classic signs of altitude sickness.

 All our energy levels were dangerously low having not slept since the morning of the previous day.

 Despite our winter jackets, the now 4 degree (Celsius) temperature meant that if we stopped walking for long we would start shaking involuntarily.

 Most of the final push for the summit is a blur, but I know somehow we made it up the final stretch to the peak.

-After 27 hours of hiking over 50km up 3776m in elevation, we had done it.
+After 27 hours of hiking over 50 kilometers up 3776 meters in elevation, we had done it.